Minimal codewords arising from the incidence of points and hyperplanes in projective spaces: Abstract

 \section{Abstract}

-Over the past few years, the codes $\mc_{n-1}(n,q)$ arising from the incidence of points and hyperplanes in projective spaces $\pg(n,q)$ attracted lots of attention.
-In particular, small weight codewords of $\mc_{n-1}(n,q)$ were investigated.
-In light of this, our main result states that, if $q$ is large enough and not prime, a codeword having weight smaller than roughly $\frac{1}{2^{n-2}}q^{n-1}\sqrt{q}$ is a linear combination of a few hyperplanes.
-Consequently, we use this result to provide a graph-theoretical description of minimal codewords in $\mc_{n-1}(n,q)$.
+Over the past few years, the codes $\mc_{n-1}(n,q)$ arising from the incidence of points and hyperplanes in the projective space $\pg(n,q)$ attracted a lot of attention.
+In particular, small weight codewords of $\mc_{n-1}(n,q)$ are a topic of investigation.
+The main result of this work states that, if $q$ is large enough and not prime, a codeword having weight smaller than roughly $\frac{1}{2^{n-2}}q^{n-1}\sqrt{q}$ can be written as a linear combination of a few hyperplanes.
+Consequently, we use this result to provide a graph-theoretical sufficient condition for these codewords of small weight to be minimal.

 {\it Keywords:} Minimal codewords, Projective spaces, Small weight codewords.

 {\it Mathematics Subject Classification:} $94$A$62$, $05$B$25$, $94$B$05$.